 Even after turning 18, a person cannot confirm a prior contract and then become bound by it.
 Any money paid by a young person under such circumstances may be recovered.

 Bankrupt people are not deprived of their general capacity to enter contracts.
 However, there are provisions of the Bankruptcy Act 1966 (Cth) (“Bankruptcy Act”) that relate to dealings and contracts by bankrupts.
-For example, applying for or buying goods and services on credit for an amount of $3,000 (as at 11 September 2017) or more without disclosing your bankruptcy is an offence and liable to penalty under section 269 of the Bankruptcy Act (see “The effect of bankruptcy on debts” in Understanding bankruptcy).
+For example, applying for or buying goods and services on credit for an amount of $3,000 or more without disclosing your bankruptcy is an offence and liable to penalty under the Bankruptcy Act (s 269) (see “The effect of bankruptcy on debts” in Understanding bankruptcy).

 A corporation is an artificial body created by law.
 The corporation has a legal existence, or “personality”, that is separate from the individual people who constitute it.
 However, a company has the legal capacity of a natural person and therefore has the capacity to enter contractual relations (see s 124 Corporations Act 2001 (Cth)).
 This is so even if there is an express prohibition contained in the company’s constitution that governs its operations.
 Such transactions are not deemed void simply because the exercise of such powers is in breach of the restrictions placed in the company’s constitution (s 125(1)).